 Public Safety Lifeline Volunteer Award Winners 2018

-Pictured above (L-R): Dave Merritt (Search and Rescue), Anna Spray (Andrew Spray’s Daughter, winner of the Lifetime Achievement), Larry Joe (Emergency Radio Communications), Brian Brinkhurst (Road Rescue), Nicole and Nick Tarasiuk (husband and daughter of Babs Tarasiuk, winner of PepAir), Carolynne Miller (Emergency Social services), Honourable Minister Mike Farnworth, Minister of Public Safety and Solicitor General and Parliamentary Secretary for Emergency Preparedness, Jennifer Rice.
+Pictured above (L-R): Dave Merritt (Search and Rescue), Anna Spray (Andrew Spray’s Daughter, winner of the Lifetime Achievement), Larry Joe (Emergency Radio Communications), Brian Brinkhurst (Road Rescue), Nicole and Nick Tarasiuk (husband and daughter of Babs Tarasiuk, winner of PepAir), Carolynne Miller (Emergency Support services), Honourable Minister Mike Farnworth, Minister of Public Safety and Solicitor General and Parliamentary Secretary for Emergency Preparedness, Jennifer Rice.

-Carolynne Miller - Emergency Social Services
+Carolynne Miller - Emergency Support Services

 Volunteering and giving back was encouraged and demonstrated by Carolynne's family.
 She grew up in Hastings East, Vancouver, graduating from Britannia Secondary, receiving her Bachelor of Education from UBC and her Master of Education in Teaching from Gonzaga.
 As an educator, she taught in Abbotsford, Whitehorse, Melbourne and Kamloops.
 During her 35 years in the classroom, Carolynne taught Grades K-12, retiring from Sa-Hali Secondary in 1998.
 She has coached many school teams, worked on committees and served as Staff Rep. She has had the honour to be part of the Field Hockey Committee leading up to and working during the 1993 Canada Games and 2011 Western Canada Summer Games held in Kamloops.
 In her retirement years, Carolynne has kept up with education through the Retired Teachers Association where she serves as a back up to the Recording Secretary.